top of page

 atheism in its modern sense did not exist before the end of the

-rested on the notion of divine right , it was threatened by those
+the notion of divine right , it was threatened by those who denied the

-who denied the existence of the local god.
-Those labelled as
+existence of the local god.
+Those labelled as atheist, including early

-atheist, including early Christians and Muslims, were as a result
+Christians and Muslims, were as a result targeted for legal

-an insult and applied to a broad range of people, including
+insult and applied to a broad range of people, including those who

-those who held opposing theological beliefs, as well as suicides,
+held opposing theological beliefs, as well as suicides, immoral or self

-order and society by philosophers such as Thomas Aquinas.
+threatening to order and society by philosophers such as Thomas Aquinas.
+Lawyer and scholar

-deity or the immortality of the soul.
-John Locke, a founder of modern notions of religious
+believe in a deity or the immortality of the soul.
+John Locke, a founder of modern notions of

 citizenship rights.